When will an injunction be obeyed implicitly?

 What is the test for following an injunction?
 (Newfoundland and Labrador, Canada)

-What is the impact of s.
-2(b) of the Charter on search warrants?
+What is the proper test for certification of a statement of claim?
 (Newfoundland and Labrador, Canada)

-What is the current state of the law on admitting new evidence on judicial review?
+What is the effect of short periods of stop-and-go driving on the road?
 (Newfoundland and Labrador, Canada)

-What is the test for foreseeability in the analysis of negligence cases?
+What is the test for promissory estoppel?
 (Newfoundland and Labrador, Canada)

-What is the test for sentencing in a case of assault?
+What is the test for a stay of a custody order?
 (Newfoundland and Labrador, Canada)

 X